tomsik68/rust-minimono/README.md

 Note that if you're running this for the first time, rustup automatically downloads the right version of Rust as declared in rust-toolchain.toml.

+This command may need to be re-run in case someone adds new tools to the set.
+The neat part is that re-running makes sure your environment is up-to-date.

 # Other available tasks

 Please run the following command to get an overview: